-- the benefits, timeline, feasibility, and short and long term cost savings to the City of a plan to increase its vehicle fleet electrification; - return on investment comparisons between current considered options and electric vehicle options, as well as cost of ownership comparisons that include purchase, repair, maintenance, and cost of fuel(s); - 3. potential impacts and benefits to Austin Energy with municipal and private fleet services electrification; and - 4. fleet electrification targets in consideration of the City's goal to have a carbon neutral fleet by 2020.
+- the benefits, timeline, feasibility, and short and long term cost savings to the City of a plan to increase its vehicle fleet electrification; - return on investment comparisons between current considered options and electric vehicle options, as well as cost of ownership comparisons that include purchase, repair, maintenance, and cost of fuel(s); - potential impacts and benefits to Austin Energy with municipal and private fleet services electrification; and - 4. fleet electrification targets in consideration of the City's goal to have a carbon neutral fleet by 2020; and - 5. leverage potential synergies with other governmental organization and commercial large fleet owners.